microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 ## Background

 AvatarGroup represents multiple people or entities.
-AvatarGroups can be represented in a stacked layout, pie layout, and grid layout.
+AvatarGroups can be represented in a spread, stack, or pie layout.

 ## Prior Art